-Both summer and winter recreational activities at the top are plenty, with miles of hiking and mountain biking trails in the summer, and downhill skiing and snowshoeing in the winter.
+Both summer and winter recreational activities at the top are plenty, with miles of hiking and mountain biking trails to enjoy in the summer, and downhill skiing and snowshoeing in the winter.
 And during the fall, you can enjoy the mesmerizing changing color of the aspens.

 2. Stroll around historic Old Town

 There is always something going on in Albuquerque’s most popular tourist destination for dining, shopping, and entertainment, whether it be live music, Latin dance night, or the annual holiday stroll.
-Whether you feel like trying out an authentic New Mexican restaurant (Church Street Cafe has a delicious menu and the best outdoor patio), enjoying a narrated RV tour of Breaking Bad filming locations, or simply browsing around for unique Native American souvenirs, you can have it all at Old Town.
+Whether you feel like trying out an authentic New Mexican restaurant (Church Street Cafe offers a delicious menu and the best outdoor patio), enjoying a narrated RV tour of Breaking Bad filming locations, or simply browsing around for unique Native American souvenirs, you can enjoy it all at Old Town.